-As you prepare for your camper's summer adventure, please read through this handbook for important information, including specifics about camper drop-off and pick-up, communication with staff, and more.
-If you have additional questions, feel free to call our Camping & Outdoor Leadership office at (206) 382-5009.
+As you and your camper are preparing for this adventure, please take a moment to read through this handbook for helpful information about things like camper drop-off and pick-up, how to connect with our team, and what your camper can expect while they're here.
+If you have any questions or need further information, please reach out to us at the Camping & Outdoor Leadership office at (206) 382-5009.

-Thank you for choosing YMCA Camp Colman to be part of your camper's summer experience.
-We look forward to serving you and can't wait to see you this summer!
+Thank you for entrusting YMCA Camp Colman with your camper's summer experience.
+We're so excited to have them join us for a summer full of magic and memories, and we can't wait to see you this summer!

-Sincerely,
+Kindly,